 Or take image of Hannibal, the super smart psychopaths.

 Well, not all psychopaths are inveterate criminals.

-And serial kills and the most dangerous psychopaths aren’t really smarter than the average either (plus Hannibal was really bad in depicting “superior intelligence”).
+And many serial killers and many of the most dangerous and violent psychopaths aren’t any smarter than the average, either.

 Conclusions: Evils & Heroes Not The Same

 In summary, there is some overlap between good and bad.

-However this link is mostly tied to personality traits that make risks less scary to certain individuals, and those individuals might happen to be generally violent or antisocial.
+However, that link is mostly tied to personality traits that make the risks of personal injuries less scary to certain individuals, and those individuals might happen to be generally violent or antisocial.

 It makes indeed sense that fearful, timid individuals will not take any major risks in either the positive or negative side.

 However, the overlap pretty much ends there.